-14.4.8 Reasonable Prospects for Eventual Economic Extraction
+11.4.8 Reasonable Prospects for Eventual Economic Extraction

-A Mineral Resource optimized LG pit shell was constructed to define the portion of the Mineral Point resource having reasonable prospects for eventual economic extraction (RPEEE) amenable to open pit mining and processing by heap leaching using the 25 ft x 25 ft block model.
-Conceptual mining, processing and economic assumptions for the open pit resource shell are presented in Table 14-22.
-Open pit Mineral Resources contained within the pit shell are reported above a fixed cut-off grade of 0.1 g/t Au.
+A mineral resource optimized LG pit shell was constructed to define the portion of the Mineral Point resource having reasonable prospects for eventual economic extraction (RPEEE) amenable to open pit mining and processing by heap leaching using the 25 ft x 25 ft x 25 ft block model.
+Conceptual mining, processing and economic assumptions for the open pit resource shell are presented in Table 11-22.
+Open pit mineral resources contained within the pit shell are reported above a fixed cut-off grade of 0.1 g/t Au.

-A cross section showing the extents of the Mineral Point Resource Pit (green) and the current topographic surface (white) is shown in Figure 14-32.
+A cross section showing the extents of the Mineral Point Resource Pit (green) and the current topographic surface (white) is shown in Figure 11-32.